Accessing the Admin App

 Minimal feedback is provided while the file is loaded and verified.
 Common problems include a file size too large for the server to handle, an upload time that exceeds the server’s timeout maximum, or a string length that exceeds what the database allows (we recommend no terms > 200 characters).
 A description of a few problems that might be encountered, and possible solutions, can be found in the Troubleshooting Guide.

-When uploading a Synonyms file, note that if the same name is used as an existing dataset (based on the included metadata; and a case-sensitive match), the newly uploaded dataset will replace the existing dataset.
+is used as an existing dataset (based on the included metadata; and a case-sensitive match), the newly uploaded dataset will replace the existing dataset.

 Managing the Synonyms

-Multiple Synonym datasets can be loaded into EMERSE via the Admin app.
+Multiple Synonym datasets can be loaded into EMERSE via the Admin App.
 After loading, a dataset will be in a Deactivated state, meaning that it will not be available or even visible to users.
 Clicking the Activate button will do two things: (1) it will make the dataset available to users and (2) it will invoke a background process that counts how many times each term appears in the overall set of documents.
 The counts resulting from this background process provide an intelligent approach to displaying the synonyms to users because it allows users to rank the terms based on how often they appear, including providing the option to hide terms that never appear in the corpus of all notes in the Solr index.

 Counting the terms can take hours, depending in part on how many terms are in the dataset and also on how many documents are indexed.
 While the count is ongoing the synonyms will be available to users but users will not be able to change options that limit the results by count.
 Counts will not appear for a dataset until the entire counting process for all of the terms is complete.
 The counting process is refreshed only at the time a dataset is Activated.
 To refresh the counts, Deactivate and then Activate the dataset again.
 Refreshing the counts may be desirable if many new documents have been added since the counts were last conducted, which could change the frequency of the Synonyms in the dataset.